-The Yale Multiple Sclerosis Center provides comprehensive care to patients with multiple sclerosis, neuromyelitis optica, transverse myelitis, optic neuritis and other neuroimmune disorders.
-Expert, fellowship-trained neurologists collaborate with experienced nurses, therapists and social workers to care for patients at all stages of disease.
-Our state-of-the-art facility in North Haven, CT boasts easy parking and handicapped access.
-Advanced MRI scanners, a clinical laboratory and an infusion center are on-site.
+The Yale MS Center is the world’s leading center for multiple sclerosis research and clinical care.
+Expert, fellowship-trained neurologists collaborate with experienced nurses, therapists, and social workers to care for patients at all stages of disease.
+Our state-of-the-art facility in North Haven, Conn. boasts easy parking and handicapped access.
+Advanced MRI scanners, a clinical laboratory, and an infusion center are on-site.

 In addition to receiving expert clinical care, patients at the Yale MS Center have the opportunity to participate in the rich and vibrant culture of biomedical research at Yale.
 The Center is at the cutting edge of clinical MS research and participates in numerous clinical trials.
-Additionally, through our collaborative efforts with Human Translational Immunology and the Department of Immunobiology, patients have the opportunity to contribute to the basic research which is fundamental to advancing our understanding of multiple sclerosis.
+Through our collaborative efforts with Human Translational Immunology and the Department of Immunobiology, patients also have the opportunity to contribute to basic research, which is fundamental to advancing our understanding of multiple sclerosis.

 Important Information Regarding COVID-19

 You are not at increased risk of infection due to having a diagnosis of MS, neuromyelitis optica, or any other neuroimmune disease.
-However, many of the medications used to treat these diseases do lower the immune system, and therefore, may put you at increased risk of infection with COVID-19.
+However, certain medications used to treat these diseases do lower the immune system and may therefore put you at increased risk of a severe infection with COVID-19.

 The National MS Society’s National Medical Advisory Committee recommends the following:

-These recommendations reflect the expert opinion of the Yale MS physicians.
-They are based on a statement by the National Medical Advisory Committee, developed based on their clinical experience and assessment of the limited data available regarding COVID-19 and MS DMTs.
+The recommendations reflect the expert opinion of the Yale MS physicians.
+They are based on a statement by the National Medical Advisory Committee, developed based on the committee members’ clinical experience and assessment of the limited data available regarding COVID-19 and MS DMTs.
 They have been endorsed by the Consortium of Multiple Sclerosis Centers (CMSC) and members of the MS Coalition.
-We are continuing to monitor this quickly evolving situation, and these recommendations may be modified as more data becomes available.
+We are continuing to monitor this evolving situation, and these recommendations may be modified as more data becomes available.